Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 criminal

-Makes it unlawful for a person required to register under the Sex Offender Registration Act of 1997 (Ark.
-Code § 12-12-901 et seq.) and assessed as a Level 3 or Level 4 offender to knowingly purchase, own, possess, use, or operate an unmanned aircraft.
+Prohibits a person required to register under the Sex Offender Registration Act of 1997 who has been assessed as a Level 3 or Level 4 offender from purchasing, owning, possessing, using, or operating an unmanned aircraft, unless the operation is required as part of their employment.

 View source